 1. Grown Kids Siphoning Off Your Retirement Money

 Most people want to help their children succeed in life.
-However, experts caution against sharing too much of your retirement money with adult kids.
+Experts caution against sharing too much of your retirement money with adult kids, however.

 2. Keeping Too Much House

 An oversized house can be a serious financial burden for individuals trying to save for retirement.
-According to McClain, a house that’s too large for your needs can become a liability, between upkeep costs and property taxes.
-While it’s natural to feel sentimental toward a home — or to want to avoid the stress of moving — people trying to save for retirement should consider relocating to a more appropriately sized property.
+McClain said a house that's too large for your needs can become a liability, between upkeep costs and property taxes.
+Although it's natural to feel sentimental toward a home — or to want to avoid the stress of moving — people trying to save for retirement should consider relocating to a more appropriately sized property.

 3. Having a Mortgage in Retirement

 Depending on a retiree’s situation, having a mortgage in retirement could be a boon or a bust.
 If your mortgage payments are low, keeping that large property might not be a problem.
 On the other hand, if high house payments are preventing you from adding to your retirement nest egg, you might want to consider selling that overpriced property and moving to one that's more affordable.

 If you have extra cash, you might be tempted to give some away to family members or a favorite charity.
 There are some serious tax benefits to donating your retirement assets to charity, but individuals need to be mindful of timing.
 McClain said that people who give their money away too early risk outliving it.